github/developer.github.com/content/changes/2015-06-24-improved-organization-permissions-apis.md

 ### Team privacy

 We now allow you to modify the privacy level of your teams.
-A "secret" team can only be seen by organization owners and people who are members of that team (which is how all teams have worked historically), while a "closed" team is visible to every member of the organization (which makes it easier to use @mentions throughout your organization).
+A "secret" team can only be seen by organization owners and people who are members of that team (which is how all teams have worked historically), while a "closed" team is visible to every member of the organization (which makes it easier to use [@mentions][team-mentions] throughout your organization).

 The team APIs now support this new team privacy concept: